Microsoft To Introduce a New Feature In Windows 10 Which Will Allow Users To Block Installation of Desktop Apps

 How long before some future update changes the default to enabled on all Windows systems?

+You really think the people @ MS are so stupid that removing the big reason they're still #1 for mainstream OS solutions would seem reasonable?
+I think not however if that would happen anytime I'd switch to another platform in a second.

-Microsoft want a piece of the pie (Score:4, Insightful)
+Microsoft want a piece of the pie (Score:5, Insightful)

 Microsoft look enviously at Apple, who get to control and profit from their walled garden.
 Then they glance over at Android, and see Google has their play store (which, whereas it may not be a walled garden, has a fence around).
 Fire users most certainly have their own walled garden courtesy of Amazon.